cluo/buildworker/README.md

 Replace the credentials with your own secret values.
 This will start buildworker listening on 127.0.0.1:2017 (you can change the address with the `-addr` option).
 All requests to buildworker must be authenticated using HTTP Basic Auth with the credentials you've specified.

+## Signed Builds

+The build worker can sign the archives it creates.
+An archive is a .zip or .tar.gz file&mdash;depending on platform&mdash;that contains the caddy binary and other distribution files.
+A "build" of Caddy includes an archive and its authenticated signature so users can be sure it comes from a genuine Caddy build server and has not been modified.

-The `buildworker` command will automatically try to load the OpenPGP private key in `private_key.asc` and decrypt it with the password in `private_key_password.txt` so that builds can be signed.
+The `buildworker` command will automatically try to load the OpenPGP private key in `signing_key.asc` and decrypt it with the password in `signing_key_password.txt` so that builds can be signed.
 You can change these file paths with the `SIGNING_KEY_FILE` and `KEY_PASSWORD_FILE` environment variables, respectively.

-Remember to set the `GOPATH` environment variable to something else if you don't want to run updates in your working GOPATH.
+The key

+## Privileges and Jailing

+By specifying the `-uid` and `-chroot` command line options, the build worker will:

+- run all commands as the user with the given uid (and same gid),
+- run all commands in a jailed (chroot'ed) environment,
+- and chown all files needed by the commands to uid:uid.

+The build worker will not make any privilege modifications if these flags are absent.
+These flags work only Linux, BSD, and macOS systems.
+Using these flags requires great care to set up the machine properly.

+Note: if the build worker runs without -chroot and/or without -uid, and then is run later with either one or both of those options (or vice versa), there may be permissions errors when running commands.
+This is because the commands will be run as a different user or in a jailed file system compared to before, and some or all needed files may be owned by a different user, and thus possibly inaccessible to the other one.
+If switching use of these flags, clear the master GOPATH first.

+All `go` commands will _not_ inherit the parent build worker's environment (with exceptions of GOPATH, PATH, and TMPDIR).

+All the above security measures are used on the production Caddy build workers.

 ## HTTP Endpoints